Connect with us

 What Can Cause Lower Back Pain?

 Lower back pain can happen at any stage of a person’s life, possibly as the result of an injury, such as those that occur in a car accident or sports collision.
 However, lower back pain is more common in people aged over 50, as a result of deterioration in the various elements that make up the spine.
 These elements are the vertebrae, intravertebral discs, ligaments, and tendons, If damaged, these elements can cause compression on the nerves and spinal cord, causing pain and other symptoms.
+A common issue that can arise is a knot in lower back, which often results from muscle tension or strain, contributing to localized discomfort.

 Common conditions that cause lower back pain include a herniated disc, degenerative disc disease, spinal stenosis, spondylolisthesis, and sciatica.